droonga/droonga.org/reference/commands/search/index.md

 Sort condition is given as an array of column name strings.

 At first Droonga tries to sort records by the value of the first given sort column.
-After that, if there are multiple records which have same value for the column, then Drooga tries to sort them by the secondary given sort column.
+After that, if there are multiple records which have same value for the column, then Droonga tries to sort them by the secondary given sort column.
 These processes are repeated for all given sort columns.

 You must specify sort columns as an array, even if there is only one column.